emmett6git/App-write/README.md

 * ✅ [Ruby](https://github.com/appwrite/sdk-for-ruby) - **Work in progress** (Maintained by the Appwrite Team)
 * ✅ [Python](https://github.com/appwrite/sdk-for-python) - **Work in progress** (Maintained by the Appwrite Team)
 * ✳️ Looking for more SDKs? - Help us by contributing a pull request to our [SDK Generator](https://github.com/appwrite/sdk-generator)!

-## Contributing

-All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
-This is to ensure proper review of all the code.

-Fork the project, create a feature branch, and send us a pull request.

-For security issues, please email [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.